callumacrae/lang/README.md

 $ npm install --save lang
 ```

-(note: used to be tiny-lang, and is still tiny-lang on npm, but that won't be
+(note: used to be tiny-lang, and is still available as tiny-lang on npm, but
-updated)
+that won't be updated)

 ## License